apache/turbine-fulcrum-build/README.md

 ### ~~Maven Publishing~~

-The second steps are not yet tested with git repos (2021).
+The second steps are not yet tested with GIT repos (2021).
 Use instead the workflow above (using GIT commands).

 **Multi Module**